 Don’t focus all your energy on the product.

 First, focus on your customers so that you can build the right product.
 Nothing is more important than the customer, yet they are the most often overlooked piece of the entire puzzle.

 Build, and improve, that first product into something profitable that sells really well.
 Then use that success and the knowledge you have gained about your customers to build more successful products.

-Eventually, this turns into a successful, profitable company which can be sold in order to fund your next stage of life dreams!Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Eventually, this turns into a successful, profitable company which can be sold in order to fund your next stage of life dreams!Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.